-3.1.3 Checking the engineering
+3.1.3 Checking the project

 Engineer the desired procedural elements and lines in one or more screens and save these screens.

-Then you can check via Create all Runtime files Or Create changed Runtime files Whether there are any errors or conflicts in the screens.
-If error and/or conflicts should exist, corresponding error messages or warnings are displayed in the output window.
+Then you can check via Create all Runtime files or Create changed Runtime files whether there are any errors or conflicts in the screens.
+If error or conflicts should exist, corresponding error messages or warnings are displayed in the output window.